dashpay/docs/masternodes/hosting.rst

 it will appear in the DIP3 valid set immediately after the ``protx register_submit`` command is submitted by the owner as described above.
-If your the node is not running, or if the owner submits ``0`` for the ``ipAndPort``, then the node will registered in PoSe-banned state.
+If your the node is not running, or if the owner submits ``0`` for the ``ipAndPort``, then the node will be registered in a PoSe-banned state.
 In this case, the operator will need to issue a ProUpServTx transaction to update the service features.

 The ProRegTx submitted by the owner also specifies the percentage reward